 5. Understand that weight loss is not—and never will be—a predictable or linear process.

 When you start making healthier food and lifestyle choices, you may not lose weight, but you may lose inches (this is a good thing because you are losing fat).
 There may be weeks when you effortlessly release weight.
 And weeks when you don’t lose any weight at all—this is okay.
-Your body’s ability to release weight will depends on your overall health status, hormone balance and how you are managing lifestyle stressors.
+Your body’s ability to release weight will depend on your overall health status, hormone balance and how you are managing lifestyle stressors.